 Despite the fact that stories last only for 24 hours, their impact lasts longer—especially with the most popular stories, which you can pin as highlights in your profile so visitors can play them again and again.

 Stories can be in the form of a picture of course, but for better engagement, we suggest you go for videos.
 If you can’t film or edit videos, then use the help of tools available.

 For example, Renderforest has a large library of Instagram Stories templates suitable for any kind of industry.

-Hashtags are helping to build up a community and involve people who have common interests.
-The right hashtag can expose your image, video or Instagram story to a large and targeted audience.
+Hashtags help to build up a community and involve people who have common interests.
+The right hashtag can expose your image, video, or Instagram story to a large and targeted audience.

-Many brands are creating their own hashtags and encouraging people to use them – #JustDoIt, #ImLovinIt—we all know what do they stand for.
+Many brands are creating their own hashtags and encouraging people to use them.
+For example, #JustDoIt and #ImLovinIt—we all know what those stand for.

-We know it might be difficult convincing people to use your hashtag and start following you, but what about starting with smaller groups.
+We know it might be difficult to convince people to use your hashtag and start following you, but what about starting with smaller groups?

 You can even repost images from your followers who have used the hashtag, showing how much you appreciate their photos.

 Let’s not forget that Instagram is a social media platform where you can meet new people and communicate with those who share common interests.